alert City of Parramatta will soon no longer support this version of IE. Consider upgrading your browser now. Link

 Epping to Carlingford Cycleway

 A community nominated project to improve cycling connectivity between Epping and Carlingford and extend the Parramatta Light Rail “Active Transport Link” beyond Carlingford.
-The project is currently being delivered in stages and is now complete.
+The project is now complete.

 Escarpment Boardwalk